Introduction to sport and fitness

 - demonstrate an understanding of selected debates in sport and fitness and their relevance to sport and fitness settings.

 This module is a broad introduction to sport and fitness, and no assumptions are made about the knowledge or education you bring to it.
-As an OU level 1 module, it provides core subject knowledge and the study skills required for higher education and distance learning, to help you progress to modules at OU level 2 and beyond.
+As an OU level 1 module, it provides core subject knowledge and develops the study skills required for higher education and distance learning, that also support your progress to modules at OU level 2 and beyond.

 There are no requirements concerning a person’s level of fitness to take the module.
 There are no activities that require any sort of strenuous exercise; even the activities that involve physical activity may be carried out by a friend, with only the monitoring done by you.